List of g.o.d concert tours: 15th anniversary reunion tour

-The group began their 15th anniversary tour on July 12, 2014, at Jamsil Sports Complex.
+The group began their 15th anniversary tour on July 12, 2014, at Seoul Sports Complex's Auxiliary Stadium.
 It was their first concert as a quintet in 12 years.
 Initially they had planned to hold two concerts over two days in Seoul but extended it to eight more dates in four other cities due to popular demand.
 They concluded their national tour with an encore concert in October at the 40,000-capacity Seoul Olympic Stadium, the second time they have held a sold-out concert at the venue, the first time being in April 2001.

 In November, they extended their tour overseas, holding concerts in Los Angeles and Newark, New Jersey, and became the first South Korean group to hold solo concerts at American stadiums since Big Bang's Alive Galaxy Tour.